gethinode/hinode/content/post/shape-the-salesforce-product-roadmap-prioritization-voting-is-live-until-feb-9.md

   "date": "2024-01-26T23:30:50.000Z",
   "title": "Shape the Salesforce Product Roadmap: Prioritization Voting is Live until Feb.
-9!", "Slug": "shape-the-salesforce-product-roadmap-prioritization-voting-is-live-until-feb-9", "description": "We talk a lot about new <a href="https://medium.com/tag/release-highlights/archive">Salesforce releases</a> here.
-With three every year (Winter, Spring, and Summer) it feels like there’s always something “new and improved” right around the corner.
-And, while the <a href="https://trailblazer.salesforce.com/ideaSearch">IdeaExchange</a> has long existed as an outlet for influence — where users’ suggestions can be shared with the Salesforce community at large and voted up or down based on shared demand, it’s sometimes felt underpowered in terms of immediate impact..", "tags": ["salesforce-ideaexchange","prioritization","salesforce-release","salesforce","release-highlights"], "author": {
+9!", "Slug": "shape-the-salesforce-product-roadmap-prioritization-voting-is-live-until-feb-9", "description": "We talk a lot about new Salesforce releases here.
+With three every year (Winter, Spring, and Summer) it feels like there’s always something “new and improved” right around the corner...", "tags": ["salesforce-ideaexchange","prioritization","salesforce-release","salesforce","release-highlights"], "author": {
     "name": Chris Stegall,